The Schmucks at the Office

 Lam: Why do you think it is that people avoid this kind of interaction that could make life better?

-Foster: I think that that's the ultimate question.
-For psychiatrists, that's the career question.
+Foster: I think that that’s the ultimate question.
+For psychiatrists, that’s the career question.
 Why do people avoid change when their life can be so much better?
 Why do people avoid difficult topics when just saying it would make things so much better?
-The fact is that people are so risk-averse when it comes to interpersonal discomfort, and even personal discomfort, that the idea of sort of talking about a situation for months at a time to other people instead of just walking up to somebody and saying, "I really don't like this thing that you're doing," It seems somehow, we convince ourselves that this is the easier way to handle it, and it's just not.
+The fact is that people are so risk-averse when it comes to interpersonal discomfort, and even personal discomfort, that the idea of sort of talking about a situation for months at a time to other people instead of just walking up to somebody and saying, “I really don’t like this thing that you’re doing,” it seems somehow, we convince ourselves that this is the easier way to handle it, and it’s just not.

 Lam: In a work setting, do you feel people fear that it might be inappropriate to discuss?